3 Tips to Optimise Your Daily Huddles

 Again, the huddle must dispel the myth of “we’ve told them a hundred times and nothing ever happens” by ensuring that activities are documented, visual until closed out satisfactorily and regular feedback occurs.

-So, why invest in optimising daily huddles?
+So, why invest in optimising the huddle?

 Good quality daily huddles, with a tiered approach, will ensure that people at all levels of the organisation are focused on the right things each day.
 This promotes inclusion, connection and engagement as well as alignment on strategic objectives.
 Tiered huddles should also provide the appropriate support and means for escalation.